stagehacks/stagehack-sACN/README.md

 # 🔌stagehack-sACN
-Simple library for sending and receiving sACN (E1.31) lighting data.
-It is not the full E1.31 protocol, but is good enough for most projects.
-The full ESTA ANSI E1.31 control protocol specification is published at
+Simple library for sending and receiving [sACN (E1.31)](https://tsp.esta.org/tsp/documents/docs/ANSI_E1-31-2018.pdf) lighting data.
+It is not the full E1.31 protocol, but should be close enough for most projects.

-This library supports
+**This library supports**
 * Multiple network interfaces
 * Multicast and Unicast
 * ETC Net3 (coming soon)